runtimeverification/k/README.md

 The rest of this file assumes you intend to build and install the K Framework from source.

+# Supported System Configurations

+The following system configurations are known to be able to _build and run_ the K Framework.
+System configurations are listed by operating system, cpu architecture, and distribution.

+1. Linux / Windows Subsystem for Linux Version 2 (x86-64)
+    - Ubuntu Bionic Beaver and Focal Fossa
+    - Debian Buster
+    - Arch Linux

+2.  macOS (x86-64)
+    - brew - build/run

+The following system configurations are known to be able to _run_ the K Framework.
+They _likely cannot build_ the K Framework.

+1. Windows Subsystem for Linux Version 1 (x86-64)
+    - Ubuntu Bionic Beaver and Focal Fossa - build/run
+    - Debian Buster - build/run

+Relatively recent Linux x86-64 distributions may be able to _run_ our platform independent binary.
+See our [releases page](https://github.com/kframework/k/releases/) for details.

 # Prerequisite Install Guide

 Before building and installing the K Framework, the following prerequisites